grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 excerpt: 'Advanced Examples using the k6 Scenario API - Using multiple scenarios, different environment variables and tags per scenario.'
 ---

+Besides making it easier to model workloads, scenarios have a second benefit of adding separation of test logic.
+With scenarios, you can sequence scenarios, add per-scenario tags, and use environment variables to make thier execution more dynamic.

-## Using multiple scenarios
+## Sequence multiple scenarios

+To sequence scenarios, you can use `startTime` property (in combination with the options specific to your scenario executor).

-This configuration will first execute a scenario where 50 VUs will try to run as many iterations as possible for 30 seconds.
-It will then transition to the next scenario, executing 100 iterations per VU for a maximum duration of 1 minute.
+This configuration first executes a scenario where 50 VUs try to run as many iterations as possible for 30 seconds.
+It then runs the next scenario, which executes 100 iterations per VU for a maximum duration of 1 minute.

 Note the use of `startTime`, and different `exec` functions for each scenario.